 I prefer to use fragrance oils over essential oils for this recipe.
 I could go on and on about how amazing I think essential oils are, but they can be a bit expensive.
 This recipe calls for 20mls, which would be rather a lot of essential oils.
 Fragrance oils can be used in a variety of homemade skin care products and perfuming, and as long as you use a cosmetic grade fragrance oil you won’t be including any nasty chemicals.

 Moreover, you can get hundreds of different types of fragrance oils, and I think the hardest part when using them is to decide which one!
-You can get some that smell like food such as blueberry muffins or fudge or some that mimic the aroma of essential oils or your favourite perfume/cologne.
+You can get some that smell like food such as blueberry muffins or fudge or some that mimic the aroma of essential oils or your favorite perfume/cologne.
 Of course, they’re not as pure and don’t possess the same properties of essential oils, but for a powerful reed diffuser they’re perfect!

 When making your own DIY reed diffuser oil, you can even combine fragrance oils.
 Keep in mind the potency of your oils – some oils are stronger than others, so try to balance the pallet.
 Take a look at my homemade perfume page, it gives some nice tips on how to combine fragrance or essential oils for that perfect scent profile.